pavithra20august/RajiniPP-Superstar-Programming-Language/README.md

 DOT "Hello, World!";
 MAGIZHCHI
 ```
-- save it has a .py file and execute using
+- save it as a .py file and execute using
 - Run the `hello_world.rpp` program:

   `rajinipp run examples/hello_world.rpp` or
   `python -m rajinipp run examples/hello_world.rpp`

+- Remember the extension `.rpp` is to refer the rajinipp.It can called still `.py` while excecuting.

-will result in the following output:
+will result in the following output

 `Hello, World!" `